danriti/moleskine/pageguide-bower/README.md

 ![Bower logo][5]

-What happens when you take Pageguide, our open source interactive visual guide to elements on web pages and combine it with Bower, a package manager for the web?
+What happens when you take [Pageguide][3], our open source interactive visual guide to elements on web pages and combine it with [Bower][2], a package manager for the web?

 ```